aaguiler42/Leinn-hub/README.md

 # Leinn Hub 🚀

-[Leinn Hub](https://leinn-hub.vercel.app/) is a project that was born during a hectic and exciting hackathon weekend with just three passionate individuals.
+[Leinn Hub](https://leinn-hub.vercel.app/) is a project that was born during a hectic and exciting hackathon weekend with just four passionate individuals.
 Our mission was to create a platform that could bridge the gap between companies looking to support a scholarship fund and Leinn students. 🤝

 ## 📌 Project Overview